-Default Value: never Valid Values: never The TCS feature is not used. alwaysThe TCS feature is used for every call.app-definedIn order to use the TCS feature for a multi-site call transfer request, a client application must add a key-value pair with a TC-type key and a nonempty string value to the UserData attribute of the request.
+Default Value: never

+The TCS feature is used for every call.

+app-defined In order to use the TCS feature for a multi-site call transfer request, a client application must add a key-value pair with a TC-type key and a nonempty string value to the UserData attribute of the request.